-EMDR: A Unique Technique Helping Girls Heal From Trauma
+EMDR: A Unique Technique Helping Girls and assigned female at birth – girls and assigned female at birth Heal From Trauma

 Through EMDR (Eye Movement Desensitization and Reprocessing), we utilize eye movement to move traumatic memories that are stuck and deeply engrained within the body to a more functional state.
 Here are a few ways EMDR helps teens:

 - Transform negative core beliefs into positive beliefs:

 When someone is traumatized, their memory gets stuck in that moment.
 That trauma causes them to carry negative core beliefs about themselves.
 Those negative beliefs begin to frame the way they view themselves and the world.
 EMDR takes those negative beliefs and transforms them into positive beliefs.

 For example, if the traumatic event left the student believing a negative core belief like “I am disgusting”.
 Through EMDR, we would replace “I am disgusting” with something like “I am worthwhile”.

 - See that their trauma is not their fault: